 In this context, the World Heritage Centre launched an initiative to develop, in collaboration with States Parties in the Europe and North America region of the World Heritage Convention, an effective Guidance Tool, providing methods to avoid and mitigate the possible negative impacts of renewable energy projects on the OUV of the World Heritage properties.

 The Guidance Tool (that will be available in English and French) aims to assist States Parties to the World heritage Convention, increase public awareness and effectively contribute to knowledge dissemination.
 The proposed resource targets an expanding audience, comprising the relevant stakeholders of the States Parties: national, regional and local authorities and World Heritage site managers.
 Additionally, it aims to assist project initiators (firms and companies in the energy industry) in understanding the interest of World Heritage protection.

-Funded by the Netherlands Funds-in-Trust, the project is in its final stage, and the Guidance concerning wind energy installations, is planned to be published in 2022.
+Funded by the Netherlands Funds-in-Trust, the project is in its final stage, and the Guidance concerning wind energy installations, is planned to be published in the first half of 2023.

 The planned Guidance Tool will have a special focus on wind turbine projects, and aims to serve as a resource for States Parties to prevent conservation issues in World Heritage properties (both cultural, natural and mixed sites) and identify ways in which renewable energy initiatives and World Heritage protection could go hand in hand.
 It also aims to assist developing national strategies for the evaluation process of these project proposals in relation to the protection of World Heritage values, and World Heritage site management in general.

 The result of this projects aims to contribute to the following Sustainable Development Goals